Non-conjugate variational Bayes for pseudo-likelihood mixed effect models: Introduction

+Using insights from well-established results from non-conjugate variational message passing \citep{Knowles2011, Wand2014, Rohde2016}, we develop efficient deterministic and stochastic optimization algorithms for variational inference in pGLMMs.
+This formulation has several advantages: it applies to a broad class of statistically relevant models, it accommodates non-differentiable loss or log-likelihood functions, and it enables efficient closed-form updates in many cases.
+More importantly, we theoretically prove that the proposed method outperforms, in Kullback-Leibler divergence, the state-of-the-art mean field variational Bayes approximations based on conjugate data-augmented representations while maintaining the same level of computational efficiency.
+An additional easily recognizable advantage of our approach is its ability to integrate the efficiency and modularity of mean-field variational Bayes \citep{Ormerod2010, Blei2017} with the flexibility of Gaussian variational approximations \citep{Wand2014}, which allows us to effectively handle parameters that do not admit conjugate distributions.
+A complete implementation of our methods is available as \texttt{Julia} package on the first author's GitHub page\footnote{Github repository: \href{https://github.com/CristianCastiglione/BayesGLMM.jl}{\texttt{CristianCastiglione/BayesGLMM.jl}}}.

+Similar strategies have been explored in the past, such as semiparametric variational Bayes \citep{Rohde2016}, for various applications, including frequentist generalized linear mixed models \citep{Ormerod2012}, Bayesian generalized linear mixed models \citep{Tan2013, Tan2014}, semiparametric models for overdispersed count data \citep{Luts2015}, semiparametric heteroscedastic regression \citep{Menictas2015}, and high-dimensional semiparametric regression \citep{Wand2017}.
+Notably, many of these studies, which are based upon exponential family likelihoods or extensions thereof, can be framed as special cases of the proposed unified variational framework.
+However, our proposal extends beyond these examples, offering greater flexibility for a wider range of regression models.

 The article is organized as follows.
-Section~\ref{sec:semiparametric_variational_bayes} reviews some fundamental concepts of mean field variational inference and non-conjugate variational message passing.
-Section~\ref{sec:approximate_belief_updating} describes the proposed message passing methods for linear mixed models, characterizes their properties and presents several examples for both regular and non-regular models, including quantile regression and support vector machines.
-Section~\ref{sec:connection_with_other_methods} provide a theoretical connection between our approach and augmented-data mean field variational Bayes.
-Section~\ref{sec:simulation_studies} presents an extensive simulation study designed to evaluate the quality and the efficiency the proposed approximation with respect to gold standard methods in the literature.
-Section~\ref{sec:real_data_applications} discuss four real-data examples concerned with electric power consumption in US, air quality measurements in Beijing, a bank marketing study in Portugal and a forest cover-type analysis in Colorado.
+Section~\ref{sec:approximate_belief_updating} introduces the pGLMM family, describes the proposed variational method, characterizes its properties, and presents several examples for non-regular models, including quantile regression and support vector machines.
+Section~\ref{sec:extensions} presents some extensions to improve the scalability of the proposed approach in high-dimensional problems.
+Section~\ref{sec:simulation_studies} presents an extensive simulation study designed to evaluate the quality and efficiency of the proposed approximation with respect to the gold standard methods in the literature.
+Section~\ref{sec:real_data_application} discusses a real data example on quantile additive regression applied to the electric power consumption data in the US.
 Section~\ref{sec:discussion} is devoted to a closing discussion.